-Your first responsibility is to thoroughly investigate the incidents upon which the disciplinary action was based.
+The steward's first responsibility is to thoroughly investigate the incidents upon which the disciplinary action was based.
 This is lengthy but necessary.
-To do this effectively, you must gather and review the following information by interviewing the grievant, interviewing witnesses, checking the grievant's personnel file, requesting information from management and discussing the matter with another steward who may have represented the grievant at a pre-disciplinary meeting or investigation.
+To do this effectively, a steward must gather and review the following information by interviewing the grievant, interviewing witnesses, checking the grievant's personnel file, requesting information from management and discussing the matter with another steward who may have represented the grievant at a pre-disciplinary meeting or investigation.

-The information you will need includes but may not be limited to:
+The information needed includes but may not be limited to: